 It's one impressive course after another in the stone and wood dining rooms of Lameloise.
 Is it any wonder that it continues to hold the highest Michelin award of three stars?

-Located in the small Burgundy town of Chagny, Lameloise regularly appears on the lists of the world's best restaurants.
+Located in the small Burgundian town of Chagny, Lameloise regularly appears on the lists of the world's best restaurants.
 Holding Michelin stars since as long as the stars have existed (1926), today Lameloise continues its tradition of clever, modern takes on traditional Burundian cooking using fresh, local ingredients under the leadership of Chef Eric Pras.

 Just outside of the famed wine village of Pernand-Vergelesses, and surrounded on all sides by the magnificent vineyards, restaurant Le Charlemagne perfectly blends Asian and French influences to create an absolutely unique cuisine.